microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. Select the **Deploy Azure App Service** and ensure that the subscription and the app service name are reflected correctly.

-   >We are using the **Deploy Azure App Service** task.
+   {% include note.html content= "We are using the **Deploy Azure App Service** task.
 This task is used to update Azure App Service to deploy Web Apps and WebJobs to Azure.
 The task works on cross platform agents running Windows, Linux or Mac and uses the underlying deployment technologies of Web Deploy and Kudu.
 The task works for ASP.NET, ASP.NET Core 1 and Node.js based web applications.
-Note that this task works with  Azure Resource Manager APIs only.
+Note that this task works with  Azure Resource Manager APIs only." %}

-1. Click **Save** and then **+Release | Create Release** to start a new release
+1. Click **Save** and then **+Release \| Create Release** to start a new release

    ![MyShuttle Release Definition](images/createrelease.png)